brandonweiss/charge/README.md

 ## Installation

 At the moment, Charge is not released on NPM.
 I’m working out the right scope/name to release it under.
-For now you can install it using the git remote URL
+For now you can install it using the git remote URL.

 Install it globally: